hnakamur/rustc-deb/src/doc/trpl/dining-philosophers.md

 }
 ```

-We have two new lines.
-We’ve also added an argument, `table`.
+We have three new lines.
+We’ve added an argument, `table`.
 We access the
 `Table`’s list of forks, and then use `self.left` and `self.right` to access
 the fork at that particular index.
 That gives us access to the `Mutex` at that
 index, and we call `lock()` on it.
 If the mutex is currently being accessed by
 someone else, we’ll block until it becomes available.
+We have also a call to
+`thread::sleep_ms` between the moment first fork is picked and the moment the
+second forked is picked, as the process  of picking up the fork is not
+immediate.

 The call to `lock()` might fail, and if it does, we want to crash.
 In this
 case, the error that could happen is that the mutex is [‘poisoned’][poison],